-tracedaemon [-h] tracedaemon [-b] [-n n_subbufs] [-s subbuf_size] [-t seconds] tracedaemon [-n n_subbufs] [-r cpulist] [-s subbuf_size] [-t seconds] -b Runs the tracedaemon command and threads on all CPUs listed in the bootcpuset.
-The default is CPU 0. -h Displays the usage statement. -n n_subbufs Specifies the number of sub-buffers.
+''' tracedaemon [-h] tracedaemon [-b] [-c] [-n n_subbufs] [-s subbuf_size] [-t seconds] tracedaemon [-n n_subbufs] [-r cpulist] [-s subbuf_size] [-t seconds] -b Runs the tracedaemon command and threads on all CPUs listed in the bootcpuset.
+The default is CPU 0.
+Specifies buffer circular (overwrite) mode, in which -C data will be written to a fixed size buffer.
+After the buffer is full, data will be overwritten and lost.
+Displays the usage statement. -h -n n subbufs Specifies the number of sub-buffers.
 The default is 4. -r cpulist Specifies on which CPUs the tracedaemon process and threads can run, where cpulist takes one of the following formats described above.
 This is useful for keeping traffic off of certain CPUs.
-By default, per-cpu threads run locally on the CPU in which they are collecting data and the tracedaemon process runs wherever the scheduler puts it. -s subbuf_size Specifies the sub-buffer size in bytes.
-The default is 262144. -t seconds Specifies the total run time in seconds.
+By default, per-cpu threads run locally on the CPU in which they are collecting data and the tracedaemon process runs wherever the scheduler puts it. -s subbuf size Specifies the sub-buffer size in bytes.
+The default is 524224. '''

+-t seconds Specifies the total run time in seconds.
 The default is 120 seconds.